Page 1 of 4

 What do you need to know to get started?

-Fortunately practice is a good teacher and so learning to code for Android will actually help you learn to code.
+Fortunately practice is a good teacher and so learning to make the most of Android Studio will actually help you learn to code.

-- Install Android Studio which also intalls all of the Android SDK and tools you will need:
+Install Android Studio which also installs all of the Android SDK and tools you will need.